+Establishing how long to retain records involves the implementation of an accountable records retention policy.
 A records retention schedule outlines how long records should be kept from an operational and legal standpoint, and that outdated records are disposed of in a timely, systematic manner.

 - Perform a record inventory of all physical and electronic records

 - Establish a standardized record classification system

 - Conduct research on all federal, state, and local requirements

 By setting a records retention schedule, your organization will benefit from the management of information assets, control storage costs, improve records retrieval, and eliminate legal risks.

 Your records management program should support policies and procedures both legally and operationally.
 Policies and procedures set the standard for a compliant records management system.
 They should include the management of all records and media types, including email.
 Your company may have separate policies for records retention, active files, unused files, emails, and several other areas of information management.

 The records management policies and practices should be communicated clearly and applied consistently throughout your organization.
 Uniformity and consistency are key drivers to set the foundation for a successful records management practice.
 When delivered in a proper, well-strategized manner, your policies and procedures will work simultaneously with your business continuity plan and disaster recovery program.